heche-psb/wgd/README.md

 ## Installation

-The easiest way to install `wgd v2` is using PYPI
+The easiest way to install `wgd v2` is using PYPI.
+Note that if you want to get the latest update, we suggest installing from the source, since the update on PYPI will be delayed compared to here in the source.

 ```
 pip install wgd